prince10715/avalanchesubnetss/README.md

         token.transfer(msg.sender, amount);
     }
 }
-Your project description looks well-organized!
-Here's a slightly revised version with enhanced clarity and flow, especially for step-by-step instructions:

 DeFi Kingdom Clone on Avalanche EVM Subnet
 This project demonstrates how to set up and deploy a DeFi Kingdom clone on a custom EVM subnet within the Avalanche network.
 You will learn to create your own decentralized game featuring native currency, smart contracts for battling, exploring, and trading, all integrated with Metamask.